ThePhD/ThePhD.github.io/_posts/2019-12-18-embed - the details.markdown

 ### I don't like that syntax.

 I care about the functionality, not the syntax.
-Feel free to make it `#resource requires "foo.txt" "bar/**"` if you like or anything else; suggestions welcome at all times of the day.
+Feel free to make it `#resource requires "foo.txt" "bar/**"` if you like or anything else; suggestions welcome at all times of the day from Twitter or by e-mail or any other way you can get it to me.
+The syntax was not liked by EWG either, but that was before they got to see a ready form of `std::embed` or `#embed` right in their laps.

 # Hey, hold on, there's still some questions!